Lesley Anne Rose

 She has produced complex award winning community projects, city wide festivals, large scale international co-productions, award winning mid scale touring theatre and site specific new work.
 Her work crosses into heritage, academic research and climate change.

 Lesley Anne is a published and commissioned writer, working for many years as a travel writer, and a trained therapist.
 She is a Fellow of the Royal Society of the Arts and a member of Scottish Pen – a not-for-profit organisation which champions freedom of speech and literature across borders.
 She also sits on the Board of Directors of Magnetic North Theatre Productions Ltd.

-I started my career in banking before moving on to run the family business with my husband for 25 years.
-In that time we expanded the business from two working partners and myself, to the company it is today employing 25 people.
+Alison Louise started her career in banking before moving on to run the family business with her husband for 25 years.
+In that time they expanded the business from her and two working partners, to the company it is today employing 25 people.

-In the last two years I have stepped aside from my role in the business to pursue my own projects.
-As an experienced bookkeeper, I now work with businesses in many different industries including hospitality, agriculture and a charity.
-This variety gives me a clear insight into the challenges of running small to medium sized enterprises.
+She has now stepped aside from her role in the business to pursue her own projects.
+As an experienced bookkeeper, Alison Louise now works with businesses in many different industries including hospitality, agriculture and a charity.
+This variety has given her a clear insight into the challenges of running small to medium sized enterprises.

-I have a lifelong interest in the Arts.
-My family’s creative gene has manifested itself in me as a keen florist.
-I have completed three years City and Guilds training and enjoy creating designs for family and friends as well as working with several brides creating wedding flowers and bouquets.
-I am also a keen handicrafter and enjoy spending time in my newly built ‘Sewing Shed’.
+Alison Louise has a lifelong interest in the Arts.
+Her family’s creative gene has manifested itself in her as a keen florist.
+She has completed three years City and Guilds training and enjoys creating designs for family and friends as well as working with several brides creating wedding flowers and bouquets.
+She is also a keen handicrafter and enjoy spending time in her newly built ‘Sewing Shed’.